 Another pro of using Nifl in battle is that her Frostbite Breath which is essentially a weapon-based skill will continue to inflict four different debuffs on enemies, including attack, defense, resistance, and Speed debuff by 5, greatly weakening them.
 It allows the player to charge forth and render them useless.

-unfortunately, with pros also comes cons, and the same can be said for Nifl in Fire Emblem, as one of her biggest disadvantages includes her being extremely weak to Dragon-based weapons.
+- One of her biggest disadvantages includes her being extremely weak to Dragon-based weapons.
 She will continue to intake 1.5 extra damage from dragon-based weapons like that of Falchion or Divine Breath.

 Nifl is known to be a pretty solid character, and with some of the insane skills in her arsenal, she is known to be one of the best characters to summon for and invest in. as for her ranking, she is known to be an A-ranked unit, specifically for those Fire Emblem players that end up rerolling their characters, and want to get her!